Parth-Singla-123/PriceSenseAI/README.md

-# 🧠 Multimodal Price Prediction on Real Amazon Dataset
+# 🧠 Multimodal Price Prediction

 A machine learning solution developed for the **Amazon ML Challenge**, combining **tabular**, **text**, and **image** features to predict product prices using a **multimodal stacking ensemble**.
 The approach integrates **LightGBM**, **Sentence Transformers**, and **CNN-based embeddings** for robust performance across diverse data modalities.